-The Reserve Bank of India is entirely owned by the Indian central government and it is tasked with managing the national debt and also the money supply.
-The RBI is responsible for regulating financial services in India and it is the country’s lender of last resort.
+The Reserve Bank of India (RBI) is entirely owned by the Indian central government and it is tasked with managing the national debt and also the money supply.
+It’s also the country’s lender of last resort.

-- Floating Rate Bonds (FRB) – the interest rate is expressed as a margin over the national base rate.
+- Floating Rate Bonds – The interest rate is expressed as a margin over the national base rate.

-- Inflation Indexed Bonds (IIBs) – both the loan amount an the interest are index linked.
-Since 2013 these bonds have been issued exclusively to the general public.
+- Inflation-Indexed Bonds – Both the loan amount and the interest are index-linked (since 2013 these bonds have been issued exclusively to the general public).

 - Bonds with Call/ Put Options – The RBI has the right to redeem the bond before maturity (call) or the holder has the right to cash in the bond before maturity (put).

-- Sovereign Gold Bond (SGB) – payable in cash, but the value of the bond is linked to the price of gold.
+- Sovereign Gold Bond – Payable in cash, but the value of the bond is linked to the price of gold.

-- Treasury Bills (T-Bills) – these are short-term government bonds that mature within a year.
+- Treasury Bills – These are short-term government bonds that mature within a year.

-- Cash Management Bills (CMBs) – very short-term government bonds with a maturity of less than 91 days.
+- Cash Management Bills – Very short-term government bonds with a maturity of fewer than 91 days.

 Government securities are issued on specific dates of the calendar and in specific sales formats according to the type of security.
-The table below summarizes these conditions.
+The schedule is updated and published on the RBI website.

 The major holders of Indian bonds, and therefore, the owners of India’s national debt ranked by the magnitude of their holdings is: